John Wilkes Booth: Business ventures

 Booth invested some of his growing wealth in various enterprises during the early 1860s, including land speculation in Boston's Back Bay section.
 He also started a business partnership with John A. Ellsler, manager of the Cleveland Academy of Music, and with Thomas Mears to develop oil wells in northwestern Pennsylvania, where the Pennsylvania oil rush had started in August 1859, following Edwin Drake's discovery of oil there, initially calling their venture Dramatic Oil but later renaming it Fuller Farm Oil.
 The partners invested in a 31.5 acre site along the Allegheny River at Franklin, Pennsylvania in late 1863 for drilling.

 By early 1864, they had a producing 1900 ft deep oil well named Wilhelmina for Mears' wife, yielding 25 barrels (4 kL) of crude oil daily, then considered a good yield.
 The Fuller Farm Oil company was selling shares with a prospectus featuring the well-known actor's celebrity status as "Mr. J. Wilkes Booth, a successful and intelligent operator in oil lands".
 The partners were impatient to increase the well's output and attempted the use of explosives, which wrecked the well and ended production.

 Booth was already growing more obsessed with the South's worsening situation in the Civil War and angered at Lincoln's re-election.
 He withdrew from the oil business on November 27, 1864, with a substantial loss of his $6,000 investment ($ today).

-Civil War years
+Civil War

 Booth was strongly opposed to the abolitionists who sought to end slavery in the United States.
 He attended the hanging of abolitionist leader John Brown on December 2, 1859, who was executed for treason, murder, and inciting a slave insurrection, charges resulting from his raid on the Federal armory at Harpers Ferry, Virginia (since 1863, West Virginia).
 Booth had been rehearsing at the Richmond Theatre when he read in a newspaper about Brown's upcoming execution.
 So as to gain access that the public would not have, he donned a borrowed uniform of the Richmond Grays, a volunteer militia of 1,500 men traveling to Charles Town for Brown's hanging, to guard against a possible attempt to rescue Brown from the gallows by force.
 When Brown was hanged without incident, Booth stood near the scaffold and afterwards expressed great satisfaction with Brown's fate, although he admired the condemned man's bravery in facing death stoically.